Japan-EMNet Research Fellowship

 - Bridge Japan and the U.S. through training Japanese researchers

-Build the fundamentals and network to become medical researchers by using the curriculum, training experience, resource, and global network in the EMNet.
+Build the fundamentals and network to become medical researchers by using the curriculum, training experience, resource, and global network in the Hasegawa-lab and EMNet.

 — Gain the fundamentals of epidemiology and biostatistics through didactic of the MS (Epidemiology, Biostatistics, Computational Biology, Health Data Science) or MPH program at Harvard School of Public Health